 Joining Brian, Duane and Darryl, Brent would be the fourth of the Sutter brothers to become a head coach.
 He began his coaching career after he purchased the Red Deer Rebels, the junior club each of the Sutters had played for on their way to the NHL.
 He was not only the Rebels head coach, but their General Manager as well.

 During his second season behind the bench in 2000-01, Brent guided the Rebels to the Memorial Cup championship.
 After seven seasons, which also included coaching Canada to gold medals at the World Junior Championship in both 2005 and 2006, Brent joined his siblings as a head coach in the NHL when he took over behind the bench of the New Jersey Devils for two seasons before leaving to become head coach of the Calgary Flames, where he worked under his General Manger brother Darryl for half of his three seasons with the Flames.
 In 2012, he returned to Red Deer as head coach and general manager.

 Today's featured jersey is a 1981-82 New York Islanders Brent Sutter jersey as worn during his rookie season in which he won the first of two Stanley Cups in his career.
-Notice the inconsistency in the fonts between his #21 jersey with serifs on both digits when compared to Duane's #12 jersey from the same season as we featured here.
+Notice the inconsistency in the fonts between his #21 jersey with serifs on both digits when compared to Duane's #12 jersey from the same season as shown here.

 While in this case both jerseys have two color names, Brent's name lacks the period after his first initial, while Duane's has a period.
 This is the kind of detail differences which both confuse and perplex collectors of game worn jerseys, while also being quite helpful in dating and photo matching jerseys at the same time.